A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 It can be fitted with an enclosed cab (that can be pressurised for use when spraying) or an open protection frame, and the rear loadbed has a tipping function.

-Larger versions are available that increase the maximum weight to 5,000kg, with a payload of 3,500kg, and with a nod to the adaptability requirement, it has been fitted with a number of hydraulic attachments and tank bodies.
+Larger versions are available that increase the maximum weight to 5,000kg, with a payload of 3,500kg, and with a nod to the adaptability requirement, it has been fitted with several hydraulic attachments and tank bodies.

 Am not sure how much is new, but when I looked on a couple of European equipment trader sites nearly new models with less than 20 hours of usage were going for around twenty thousand Euros, just to get an idea of likely new costs.
 Probably no more than three-quarters of a million Pounds for a complete battalion’s worth.
 Compare these with a sit-on 6×6 ATV, arguably a little less mobile but for a similar cost and real-world deployability, a payload SIX times higher, and that is before we even consider trailers and adaptability for other roles.